sillyhatday/GAMEBOY-MBC3-2MB/README.md

 **74LVC1G332GW**

 This OR gate is needed to allow games to be saved properly.
 Some MBC1 and 99% of MBC5 do not require it.
 Due to the MBC3 controlling the write access to the FRAM, the correct write pulses aren't done.
 This doesn't effect SRAM but is not compatible with FRAM.

+18/09/2023

+Moved FRAM power pin from battery to cartridge VCC.
+No point keeping FRAM powered at all, it's just wasting battery power.
+6.3uA current draw to 4.3uA

 16/06/23